IWC Schaffhausen Museum

 Media

-The site of the IWC headquarters in Schaffhausen used to be the orchard of the Allerheiligen monastery.
-Between 1874 and 1875, a factory building designed by architect G. Meyer was erected in the garden directly on the Rhine.
-The owner of the new building was the American watchmaker Florentine Ariosto Jones.
-His pioneering spirit led to the establishment of the first watch manufactory in north-eastern Switzerland.
-In the building with the imposing façade, IWC has been producing watches for more than 150 years that have become classics around the world.
-In 1993, the company opened its doors to visitors for the first time to celebrate its 125th anniversary.
-Since then, the works of art of the watchmakers from Schaffhausen can be viewed and admired up close in the IWC Museum.
-Located on the top floor of the listed building, the watch museum was the first of its kind in Switzerland.
+The site of the IWC headquarters in Schaffhausen was once home to the orchard of the Allerheiligen Monastery.
+Between 1874 and 1875, a factory building designed by architect G. Meyer was constructed in the garden, which is situated directly on the Rhine.
+The new building was commissioned by the American watchmaker Florentine Ariosto Jones.
+His pioneering spirit led to the founding of the first watch manufacture in northeastern Switzerland.
+In 1993, on the occasion of its 125th anniversary, the company opened its doors to visitors for the first time.
+Since then, the works of art created by the watchmakers of Schaffhausen have been on display at the IWC Museum, where they can be viewed up close and admired.
+The watch museum, housed in a historic building, was the first of its kind in Switzerland.
+More than 230 carefully selected exhibits bear witness to a manufacturer that, from the very beginning, made a name for itself through exceptional reliability and a distinctive, universally appealing design.